ianwillis98/SpeedrunTools/README.md

 ## How to open the in-game menu

+Press `F9` while in game.
+If that doesn't work try one of the following:

-Open the console and type `toggle menu speedruntools`
+* Open the console and type `toggle menu speedruntools`

-You can also bind this command to a key in the console `bind F9 "toggle menu speedruntools"`
+  * You can also bind this command to a key in the console `bind F9 "toggle menu speedruntools"`

-You can also open it through the settings window at `Bakkesmod settings (F2)` -> `Plugins` -> `Speedrun Tools`
+* Open it through the settings window at `Bakkesmod settings (F2)` -> `Plugins` -> `Speedrun Tools`

 ## Toolkits